Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 And it underlines and shows to me how I go about programming.
 It is in iterations, and sometimes I'm simply not good enough to capture or being aware of everything.
 Then, luckily, I can get back and iterate again.

 At the time of writing, I have [five files in the Extensions directory](https://github.com/Danielovich/RubinStatic/tree/main/src/Rubin.Markdown/Extensions).
 It’s the directory in that small project that holds the most files.
-That’s not good enough for the whatever standard I wish to adhere to, but it also tells the story of not believing in myself for everything I do or don’t do.
+It sort of left me with a "there is something off" feeling, but it also tells the story of not believing in my own standards for everything I do or don’t do.
+Heck, I could have left it alone and just pumped more extensions in there over time.
+But no.

 I can’t remember why I wrote the initial method like I did, but as I just stated, "Extensions/Helper/Utilities" is such a great bin to put things into, right?

 I have experienced this many times in my career, in many codebases, and I have come to believe that it can stem from not fully collecting or gathering the code where it belongs.
 The cohesion and encapsulation of these types should be thought of, I think.

-Take the method as it is, which is part of the namespace *Rubin.Markdown.Extensions*.
+Take these methods as they are, which is part of the namespace *Rubin.Markdown.Extensions*.

 ```
-public static IEnumerable<Uri> ByValidFileExtensions(
+public static class UriExtensions
-    this IEnumerable<Uri> uris, string[] validExtensions)
 {
+    public static IEnumerable<Uri> ByValidFileExtensions(this IEnumerable<Uri> uris, string[] validExtensions)
+    {
         foreach (var uri in uris)
         {
             for (var i = 0; i < validExtensions.Length; i++)
             {
                 if (validExtensions[i] == uri.GetFileExtension())
                 {
                     yield return uri;
                     break;
                 }
             }
         }
     }

     public static string GetFileExtension(this Uri uri)
     {
         if (uri == null)
         {
             return string.Empty;
         }

         string path = uri.AbsoluteUri;
         string fileName = Path.GetFileName(path);

         if (fileName.Contains('.'))
         {
             return Path.GetExtension(fileName);
         }

         return string.Empty;
+    }
 }
 ```